-In January, following your informed decision, we will adapt your timetable to focus on your chosen subjects Alongside this, in the January of Year 12, we will begin the UCAS process, which includes a 1:1 mentor to prepare for the challenging admissions tests should your University choice require this.
+In January, following your informed decision, we will adapt your timetable to focus on your chosen subjects.
+Alongside this, in the January of Year 12, we will begin the UCAS process, which includes a 1:1 mentor to prepare for the challenging admissions tests should your University choice require this.
 There will also be other opportunities for 1:1 support detailed in 'The Salesian difference' section.
 This development also allows us to further increase teaching time because without early exams we will be able to teach later into the summer term.
-Importantly. to maximise achievement and allow students the best preparation for A Level examinations we will undertake robust internal examinations in full examination conditions at if you would like to take on the challenge of Further because we work on the principle of doing what is right for our students.
+Importantly, to maximise achievement and allow students the best preparation for A Level examinations for A Level examinations we will undertake robust internal examinations in full examination conditions at the end of Year 12.
+Finally, if you would like to take on the challenge of Further Mathematics, then we provide four A Levels in this instance because we work on the principle of doing what is right for our students.